dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Remove old unused access token endpoint.
+Please install this update if you were using the FB access token previously or if your share count stucks

+= 3.3.0 =
 * New: Integrate Facebook Social Media Rate Limiter to prevent hitting facebook api request limits and rate limit errors resulting in zero facebook share counts